March 4, 2022SAFETY AND INSPECTIONS

-While there are no “official” hotel recommendations, the Center for Disease Control and Prevention (CDC) has issued specific cleaning guidelines for businesses and communities.
+While there are no “official” hotel recommendations, the Center for Disease Control and Prevention (CDC) issued specific cleaning guidelines for businesses and communities.

-In this article, we’ll summarize the CDC’s best practices for keeping your hotel safe and sanitary.
-We’ll also share some additional organizational tips for streamlining procedures, improving staff communication and enhancing compliance via smartphone technology.
 Before we begin, it’s worth reviewing the difference between cleaning and disinfecting.
 According to the CDC, though similar in nature, the two terms are distinct:

 - Cleaning is defined as the removal of dirt and impurities, including germs, from surfaces.
-Cleaning does not kill germs, but it does decrease their number and, therefore, many risks of spreading infection.
+Cleaning does not kill germs, but it does decrease their number and, therefore, has many risks of spreading infection.

 - Disinfecting is defined as the process of using chemicals to kill germs on surfaces.
 This process does not necessarily clean dirty surfaces or remove germs.
 However, killing germs remaining on a surface after cleaning further reduces the risk of spreading infection.